ESR-NZ/human_genomics_pipeline/README.md

 ### Set up the working environment

-Manually set the working directories in the 'Snakefile'.
-Ensure that the pipeline can find the:

-- reference human genome
-- dbSNP database
-- WGS or WES data
+Set the the appropriate variable in 'config.yaml'.
 Choose to run the pipeline against either GRCh37 or GRCh38 by setting the BUILD variable.
 For example...

 ```bash
 BUILD = "GRCh38"